lardira/screener/README.md

 # screener
-An overlay that randomly popsup with a random screemer
+An overlay that randomly pops up with an embedded random screamer